 Step 6: Don't forget

 You'll need a head torch, ideally with a red light option, such as this one for £5.50 on Amazon.
 Always use the viewfinder, disabling your camera's LCD screen – it saves on battery and reduces unnecessary light.

 If you think you’re getting good and you are a DSLR owner try using the mirror lock-up function for sharper results.

-It goes without saying that winter is the darkest and the best time for star photography, so you'll need to wrap up warm and have a flask of hot drink nearby.
+It goes without saying that winter is the darkest and the best time for star photography, so you'll need to wrap up warm and have a flask of hot drink ready.